 PanCAN’s Patient Central can also provide general information about traveling following a pancreatic cancer diagnosis.

-All in-person PanCAN PurpleStride run/walk events through the end of May have been converted to virtual events.
+All in-person PanCAN PurpleStride run/walk events through the end of the year will be virtual events.
 We will continue to monitor updates and recommendations daily from both the CDC and local Public Health officials in communities where our future events are scheduled to take place.
 We will assess any new developments as they arise and provide updates as needed.

 Please visit purplestride.org for up-to-date information on PurpleStride events near you.
 You will also receive email communications prior to your local event with updated details and instructions.

-Since all PurpleStride events through May will be virtual, participants are encouraged to sign up as a “virtual strider.”
+While in-person PurpleStride events will not happen through the end of 2020, participants are encouraged to sign up as a “virtual participant.”
 Pancreatic cancer continues to affect thousands of patients and families every day, and we need your support today more than ever.
 Our mission to improve outcomes for pancreatic cancer patients does not slow down or stop.

 Many major healthcare institutions and cancer centers are enforcing travel restrictions for their staff, and large biomedical conferences have been canceled.
 These precautions are intended to keep patients healthy and safe.
 Please contact your healthcare team if you have questions about steps they’re taking to protect patients.